fauziihzar/olist-ecommerce-sql-powerbi/README.md

 The original dataset contains approximately 100,000 orders from 2016–2018.
 For this portfolio project, a reproducible **10,000-order subset** was created using Python/Pandas to improve local processing efficiency while preserving relationships between orders and related tables.

+All analysis and reported KPIs in this project are based on the **10,000-order subset**.

 ### Analytics Workflow

 **Data Subsetting → MySQL Database → SQL Analysis → Power BI Dashboard → Business Insights**